spurs v manchester city match reports

 Two Rodney Marsh goals were enough for City to take the points in this First Division meeting at Maine Road.

 In front of the watching England manager Sir Alf Ramsey, Marsh put away a knock-down by Mike Doyle before Martin Peters pulled the scores back level with a header.
-However, four minutes from time Marsh gave Manchester City a vital two points with his second goal, knocking the ball home from close range at the death, to take them up to fourth from bottom in the table.
+However, four minutes from time Marsh gave Manchester City a vital two points with his second goal, knocking the ball home from close range four minutes from time, to take them up to fourth from bottom in the table.

 Man.
 City: Healey, Jeffries, Donachie, Doyle, Booth, Oakes, Summerbee (Mellor), Bell (c), Marsh, Lee, Towers